Dre Campbell Farm

 10 Natural Ways to Get Rid of Sod Webworms

-If you notice tan, gray, or brown moths with snout-like projections at dusk and small brown patches in your lawn, you likely have sod webworms.
+If you see small tan, gray, or brown moths flying over your lawn at dusk and notice small brown patches in the grass, you may have sod webworms.

 These pests are common in the southern U.S. [1].
 The larvae are destructive, so getting rid of them as soon as possible is essential.